christc4/web/sites/to-do.avsbq.org/index.md

 using wolfram language map fitts law
 <@630180555153211441> for your website you might want to update the entry for linux just like with the keybinding software, for a mouse like elecom huge i use this tool: https://github.com/sezanzeb/input-remapper

+blog post on white slave trades

+v
+HERE'S A LIST OF "WHITE SLAVE TRADES": 1.
+BARBARY SLAVE TRADE 2.
+ARAB SLAVE TRADE 3.
+IRISH SLAVE TRADE 4.
+CRIMEAN SLAVE TRADE 5.
+ROMAN SLAVE TRADE 6.
+GREEK SLAVE TRADE 7.
+GERMAN SLAVE TRADE 8.
+SLAVIC SLAVE TRADE, 100'S OF MILLIONS OF WHITE PEOPLE WERE ENSLAVED OVER THE LAST 3,000 YEARS, HALF WERE WHITE WOMEN!

+does file permission add weight to file?

+make a will with photographs of your items